One out of every three people will be involved in a drunk driving accident at some point in their lifetimes.

 - Whether you’ve already been to rehab before

 A judge won’t always send you to rehab for a DUI.
 In fact, this is considered a more serious step if they believed alcoholism or drug dependency played a heavy part.
-If they don’t think dependency was a serious contribution, they might order you to attend AA meetings instead.
+If they don’t think dependency was a serious contribution, they might order you to attend AA meetings or attend outpatient alcohol treatment instead.

 You’re more likely to get sent to rehab if any of these apply to you: